Ayasource/quiz-game/README.md

 ## About QuizMania

 Quizmaina is the an iteractive quiz game.
 Created by four collaberators using HTML, CSS and JavaScript.
-The website is comprised of a home page, a geography quiz, an art quiz, a history quiz and sports quiz and a leaderboard.
+The website is comprised of a home page, a geography quiz, an art quiz, a history quiz and sports quiz and a leader board.

 ## User Stories

 ### User friendly navigation and responsive design (must-have)